joooohnli/delay-callback/README.md

 ### iv.run your application

-# 4.Advanced usage
+# 4.Advanced usages
 // todo

 # 5.License
-Apache Dubbo is under the Apache 2.0 license.
+delay-callback is under the Apache 2.0 license.
 See the [LICENSE](https://github.com/joooohnli/delay-callback/blob/master/LICENSE) file for details.